bbrunner11/jobcoin-mixer/README.md

 Similar to the real world, if you send your real coins to the wrong address, they're lost!
 The service polls known mixer addresses that roll up to a known user address.
 If you own it, you get the funds.
 If not :(

+How the mixer works:

+1) You either fund your account or know your address balance.
+  2) You tell the mixer service who you are via address, as well which alternate accounts you own that you want mixed in.
+a)